BitTitan/sr-devops-interview/README.md

 ### B. Create an Infrastructure Diagram for these services

-Development requiremnet is as follows:
+Development requirement is as follows:

 1.  **1 frontEnd service**
 2.  **1 backend service**